ruricolist/overlord/README.md

 passing information between parent and child scripts.
 (See §5.4.2 in [Grosskurth 2007][Grosskurth].)

+The important thing to remember about Overlord is that, because the goal of Overlord is to maintain the consistency of the whole Lisp system, there is only one project.
+Targets are resolved (i.e. relative pathnames are made absolute) at compile time, not run time, relative to the base inferred for the package which is current at the time they are defined.
+And because all targets are absolute, the directory which is current at the time the build takes place does not matter.

+The fact that there is only one project also changes how patterns are handled.
+Since patterns do not belong to a particular project, they need another form of namespacing.
+Accordingly patterns are given names (when they are defined with `defpattern`) and must be invoked by name.

-That said, Overlord is a faithful implementation of Redo.
+All that said, Overlord is a faithful implementation of Redo.
 It differs from Redo only in having a very different idea of what can be a target.

 ## CLI